Frontiers in BioImaging

 Invited talks by members of both societies will be complemented by short presentations selected from submitted abstracts.
 The MSI and SMG hope to see not only members of their societies at the session, but also those who want to find out more about the work done by their members using the fabulous range of microscope facilities available in Ireland and Scotland.

 Session Chair: Pippa Hawes, Pirbright Institute, UK

-Co-Chair and Invited Speaker: Spencer Shorte, Pasteur Institute, France
+Co-Chair: Spencer Shorte, Pasteur Institute, France

 Recent advances in imaging technology have given researchers the freedom to investigate host-pathogen interactions in novel and imaginative ways.
 The development of new reagents for the study of cell biology has produced exciting results and cemented microscopy as one of the most important techniques in the study of pathogens, both in vitro and in vivo.
-The purpose of this symposium is to showcase state-of-the-art microscopical techniques currently being used in the study of pathogen structure, entry, replication, egress and spread.
+The purpose of this symposium to showcase state-of-the-art microscopical techniques currently being used in the study of pathogen structure, entry, replication, egress and spread.